aseichter2007/ClipboardConqueror/readme.md

    ```
     |||re| what is this code doing?
    ```
-   - return copy at end of prompt inserted like continued user question.
+   - return copy at end of prompt inserted after user prompt.
    - sends the thing you copied last,   after "what is this code doing? \n \n", at the end of the user prompt" and sends the Captian Clip assistant in the system prompt to help consider the instruction.
    ```
     |||rf| what is this code doing?
    ```
-   - return last copied first in prompt inserted like an agent at the level rf is placed relative to other agents ex |frank,rf,tot| copied text comes after frank agent.
+   - return last copied first in prompt inserted like an agent at the level rf is placed relative to other agents ex |frank,rf,tot| copied text comes after frank agent in the system prompt.
    - sends the thing you copied last before the Captian Clip assistant prompt to help frame the output format and preconceptions.

    ```